katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 There is also a metadata file, that contains the individuals unique IDs, their assigned populations, and a wingspan measurement for each individual.

-Let's grab this data from the project's git resository, place the data files into our ``data`` directory, and define the environmental variables ``VCF`` and ``METADATA`` with the locations of the genetic variant and metadata files respectively.
+Let's grab this data from the project's git repository, place the data files into our ``data`` directory, and define the environmental variables ``VCF`` and ``METADATA`` with the locations of the genetic variant and metadata files respectively.

 ```
 cd $DIR/workshop_material